This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a medium-sized bowl, use an electric hand mixer to blend the butter, granulated sugar, and brown sugar until smooth and fully combined.
+• In a medium bowl, use an electric mixer to beat the butter, granulated sugar, and brown sugar until smooth.

-• Mix in the egg yolk, vanilla extract, and lemon juice.
-Continue mixing until the mixture becomes light and fluffy, about 1 minute.
+• Add the egg yolk, vanilla extract, and lemon juice.
+Mix until light and fluffy, about 1 minute.

-• Add the flour, oats, baking soda, salt, and cinnamon to the bowl.
-Mix just until the ingredients are combined—avoid overmixing.
+• Add the flour, oats, baking soda, salt, and cinnamon.
+Mix just until combined.
+Do not overmix.

 • Stir in the chocolate chips and nuts until evenly distributed.

-• Scoop the dough using a medium-sized cookie scoop or a large tablespoon.
-Place the scoops onto a parchment-lined or silicone mat-lined baking sheet, leaving about 2 inches of space between each cookie.
+• Scoop the dough using a medium cookie scoop or a large tablespoon and place on the prepared baking sheet, leaving about 2 inches between cookies.

-• Bake for 18–20 minutes, or until the edges are golden brown while the centers remain soft.
+• Bake for 18 to 20 minutes, until the edges are lightly golden and the centers look set.

 Notes

-• Line Your Baking Sheet: Use a baking mat or parchment paper to prevent sticking and ensure even baking.
-Skip greasing the sheet with butter or spray—this can cause the cookies to spread too much.
+• Line the Baking Sheet: Use parchment paper or a silicone baking mat for even baking and easy release.
+Avoid greasing the pan, which can cause the cookies to spread too much.

 This recipe is based on DoubleTree Hotel’s now-public cookie recipe, scaled down for your convenience.